mosaicnetworks/evm-lite-cli/docs/POA.md

 '-----------------------------------------------------------------------------'
 ```

 Now we will need to create an account.
-We can do this by running `accounts create` and following the prompts on screen.
+We can do this by running `accounts create` and following the prompts on the screen.

 ```console
 evmlc$ accounts create